evodify/phasing-genomes/README.md

 3) VCF file with parental genomes
 4) FASTA file with a reference genome

+All python script contain description of input and output data format in the header of each file.
+To see possible option, run python script with --help option:
+`python script.py --help`

 ## Generate phased haplotype blocks using HapCUT

 ### Select a sample from a multisample VCF